 Apple’s already signed up many publishers for a news service with a 50:50 revenue split

-According to one analysts’s estimate, Google might be paying Apple as much as $3 billion per year to remain the default search engine on iPhone, iPad and iPod touch devices.
+Google is paying Apple an estimated $3 billion per annum, or more, in order to remain the default search engine on iPhone, iPad and iPod touch devices, according to a new analysis from Bernstein analyst Toni Sacconaghi cited by Business Insider.

 Nintendo said Tuesday that Super Mario Run for iPhone has managed to rack up 78 million downloads and generate about $53 million in revenue since its December debut on App Store, a performance analysts said was better than expected, reported The Wall Street Journal.